Admission to Bachelor’s Degree Programs

 Emphasis on composition; rhetoric; American, British, and World Literature.

 Algebra or higher level mathematics, including first and second year algebra, geometry, trigonometry or other advanced mathematics.

 Biology, chemistry, and physics.
 Two years in a laboratory science required.

 Includes world history, geography, U.S. history, etc.

 Fall semester: April 7th

-Placement Tests: Entering freshmen must submit either ACT or SAT scores.
+Placement Tests: Freshmen entering in the Fall of 2020 must submit either ACT or SAT scores.
+Freshmen entering for the Fall of 2021 may provide these scores, but they will no longer be required.
 Scores are used for evaluation, academic advisement, proper course placement, alternative admission criteria and scholarship opportunities.
 Special testing arrangements may be made for applicants with disabilities.
 Please contact ACT or CollegeBoard for further information.

 The English and mathematics placement tests are special examinations required prior to registration.
 Guidelines for mathematics and English placement may be found in the Core Curriculum chapter of this catalog.